Best Quadcopter Reviews

 The advancement of drone technology has seen many emerging use cases including the expanding use of drones in agriculture.
-The availability of imaging sensors provide farmers with new opportunities to increase crop yields, minimize crop losses, and thereby maximize...read more
+Drones are no longer simply toys for kids.
+The availability of imaging sensors provide farmers with new opportunities to increase crop yields,...read more

 In December 2013, Amazon’s CEO Jeff Bezos announced that they are developing an autonomous drone package delivery system that will be fully operational by 2015.
 However, it was obvious to anyone in the drone community that the Federal Aviation Administration (FAA) was...read more

 Theoretically, you can fly a quadcopter high enough that you can no longer see it.
 However, do not do this.
 Always fly your quadcopter under 400 feet, and with visual range at all times.

 How far can a quadcopter fly?

 The range on a quadcopter varies from model to model, however you always want to fly your quadcopter within visual range.

 Even on the most inexpensive drones, there is an indicator that tells you that your battery is almost done.
 Either the LED lights on the quadcopter will start flashing, or there is a battery level warning on the controller.
 So you will have time to land your quadcopter before the battery dies.